cheekayc/P8105_Final_Project/tests.md

     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-The ANOVA test p-value is 0.00451 which is less than alpha level of 0.05, so we reject the null hypothesis and conclude that the means of sales in quarter 1 is statistically significant from the means of sales in quarter 3.
+The ANOVA test p-value is 0.00451 which is less than alpha level of 0.05, so we reject the null hypothesis and conclude that the mean sales in quarter 1 is statistically significantly different from the mean sales of quarter 3.

+### Linear Regression

+We are interested in testing the relationship between the unit price of a product and its quantity being sold.
+Considering that the sales of bakery varies by month, so we included `month` in our model as a confounder to be controlled.

 Linear Regression for baguette